greyxr/startup/README.md

 - <b>Database</b> - Each time a command is input from the user, the webapp will pull new descriptions from the database.
 The high score table will also pull its information from the database.
 - <b>Websocket</b> - The count at the bottom of the screen will keep track of the number of logged in users there are at a time (and guest users if I can figure it out).
 - <b>Third party service calls</b> - I'm a little lost as to what to do here, but for the present I added a line on the scores page that will pull a random quote from the Kanye Rest API and display it there.

+## CSS Deliverable
+- <b>Changes</b> - I made some modifications to my website's plan in order to incorporate third party service calls, and so since a scores page didn't make sense, I changed it to an about page.
+I won't be tracking scores in a database anymore, but I'll still be tracking game saves and user data to satisfy the database requirement.
+Instead of making my own text adventure, I'm using the OpenAI API to generate one inspired by user input.
+- <b>Header, footer, and main content body</b> - As part of the CSS deliverable, I styled the three pages made for the HTML deliverable and defined and styled the main body and footer.
+Since I'm going for an intentionally minimalist website design, I put everything I needed for the header and footer in just the footer and left the header blank on purpose.
+- <b>Navigation elements</b> - I put a Bootstrap nav bar at the bottom of the screen.
+It will change depending on the size of the screen and contains links to the three webpages as well as a link to my Github.
+- <b>Responsive to window resizing</b> - All three pages are responsive to window sizing to one degree or another.
+For the home page, the main game secion normally has the inventory on the left and the text output in the middle, but at a certain width it changes to be stacked on each other.
+The about page also change where the text is placed depending on the size of the screen.
+- <b>Application elements</b> - I have most of the javascript for the game running already, but all of the elements I need are there and working.
+I used flexbox to order and place all of the elements, and some javascript to make elements appear and disappear.
+- <b>Application text content</b> - I used consistent fonts and animated the text on the home and about pages.
+- <b>Application images</b> - Since this is a minimalist text adventure, the only image in the application is on the about page.